pocketgems/dynamodb/docs/dynamodb.md

 for inequality condition "!=".

 ### Scan
-A scan accesses all items in a table one by one.
+A scan accesses all rows in a table one by one.
 Transaction context `tx` provides `scan` method that returns a handle for conducting a scan operation.
 ```javascript <!-- embed:../test/dynamodb/unit-test-dynamodb-iterators.js:section:scanHandle start:scanHandle end -->